heremaps/here-data-sdk-cpp/docs/OverallArchitecture.md

 For more information on how to use cache, see the [cache example](dataservice-cache-example.md).
 #### olp-cpp-sdk-authentication

 The authentication module wraps the HERE Authentication and Authorization REST API.
-It's an OAuth 2.0 compliant REST API that lets you obtain short-lived access tokens that are used to authenticate requests to HERE services.
+It's an OAuth 2.0 compliant REST API that lets you obtain short-lived access tokens that are used to authenticate requests to the HERE platform Services.
 Tokens expire after 24 hours.

 For more information on how to use this module, see the [read and write examples](../docs).

 #### olp-cpp-sdk-dataservice-read

-The dataservice-read module wraps a subset of the HERE Open Location Platform Data REST API related to reading data from OLP catalogs.
+The dataservice-read module wraps a subset of the Data REST API related to reading data from platform catalogs.
 It allows reading of data from the following layer types and with the listed Data APIs:

 * Versioned layer.
 Used Data APIs:
   * [Config API](https://developer.here.com/olp/documentation/data-store/api-reference-config.html)